graemecan/raymond_aqual/README.md

 Including either patch automatically switches the gravitational solver to that of QUMOND/AQUAL.
 For both patches an additional MOND\_PARAMS section must be added to the namelist with the following parameters:

 * imond\_a0: This is the MOND acceleration scale in m/s^2.
-This is converted to code units automatically.
+This is converted to code units automatically, using the density, time and length units supplied by the user in the namelist. (**Note**: this differs from older versions of RAMSES where the units were hard-coded in the units.f90 code).
 * mond\_n: This is the exponent used in the MOND interpolation function which is hard-coded to be of the form x/(1+x^n)^(1/n) for AQUAL, or its inverse in the case of QUMOND (see Famaey & McGaugh 2012, eqs.
 49 and 50).
 It is an easy matter to use a different mu (or nu) function: just change the appropriate line in the function "mu\_function" (or "nu\_function") at the end of poisson\_commons.f90.
 Note that it's probably numerically more efficient to remove mond\_n completely from the interpolation function if you are using the "simple" version where mond_n = 1.

 There is one additional patch-specific parameter for AQUAL runs: